tecxeon/RegistrationForm-Builder/README.md

 ### How to run:
 1. Clone the repository
+2. run ```pip install selenium```
-2. edit script.py set the google form link(url) and path where you want to save the html file
+3. edit script.py set the google form link(url) and path where you want to save the html file
-3. run the script.py (python script.py)
+4. run the script.py (python script.py)